VICO-UoE/mlpractical/notes/running-jobs-on-the-compute-cluster.md

     os.path.join(ckpt_dir, 'model.ckpt-5000.meta'))
 saver.restore(sess, os.path.join(ckpt_dir, 'model.ckpt-5000'))
 ```

+again replacing the example timestamp with the appropriate value.

 The TensorFlow session `sess` will then contain a restored version of the checkpointed graph and the associated states of the variables (e.g. model parameters) in the graph at the point the model was checkpointed in training.